sweirich/pi-forall/notes4.md

 # Datatypes and Indexed Datatypes

-Today we'd like to add datatypes to pi-forall.
+Today we'd like to add datatypes and erasable arguments to pi-forall.
+The code to look at is the "complete" implementation in [soln](soln/).

 Unfortunately, datatypes are both:

 * Really important (you see them *everywhere* when working with languages like Coq, Agda, Idris, etc.)
-* Really complicated (unlike prior lectures, there are a *lot* of details.)
+* Really complicated (there are a *lot* of details.)

 Unlike the prior two lectures, where we could walk through all of the details of the specification of the type system, not to mention its implementation, we